Understanding Liver Function: Key Tests and Their Purpose

 - Alanine Transaminase (ALT): An enzyme predominantly present in the liver.

-- Lactate Dehydrogenase: Another enzyme synthesized by the liver, ubiquitously distributed in the body’s cells.
+- Lactate Dehydrogenase: Another enzyme synthesised by the liver, ubiquitously distributed in the body’s cells.

-- Albumin and Total Protein: Albumin is an essential protein facilitating immune defense and various bodily functions.
+- Albumin and Total Protein: Albumin is an essential protein facilitating immune defence and various bodily functions.
 Total protein testing evaluates the collective levels of albumin and other proteins in the blood.

 - Bilirubin: A byproduct resulting from the breakdown of red blood cells.